-How many instructions are there?
-What do you have to pay special attention to?
-Do you think spelling and grammar is important?
+How many instru uctions are there?
+What days when va to may an a sigl attention to 2 what do you nav ve to pay special attention to?
+Do you think spe elling and grammar is important?
 Say why.
-You have used some words that have the 'ge', 'gy' and 'gi' sounds.
-Now use these words in sentences of your own.
-Let's write gentle generous giant gypsy gigantic Rewrite this paragraph using the correct punctuation marks , ! ?
-'Look A sandwich that looks like a porcupine Teacher: Sign: Date: ★ ★ ★ 129
+Let's write You have used some words that have the 'ge', 'gy' and 'gi' sounds.
+Now use these words in sentences of your own. gentle generous giant gypsy gigantic Let's write Rewrite this paragraph using the correct punctuation marks , ! ?
+'Look A sand ndwich that looks like a porcupine 'Have you ever ea eaten something so funny 'No but I am n sure it's tasty 'Do you think so I think it must be very spiky Teacher: Sign: Date: 129